 The University is positioned to take advantage of the islands' unique location, physical, and biological environment, and rich cultural setting.
 As the only public higher education institution in Hawai'i, the UH system bears a special responsibility to prepare a highly educated citizenry.
 In addition, the system supports the creation of quality jobs and the preparation of an educated workforce to fill them.
-Building on the strong liberal arts foundation, the UH system prepares the full array of workers from scientists, physicians, to artists, teachers, technicians, to marketing specialists who are needed in a technologically advanced and culturally diverse island state.
+Building on the strong liberal arts foundation, the UH system prepares the full array of workers from engineers, scientists, physicians, to artists, teachers, technicians, to marketing specialists who are needed in a technologically advanced and culturally diverse island state.

 The following is a quick reference for proposal preparation.

 |Legal Applicant||University of Hawai'i|